spyoungtech/FreeSimpleGUI/readme_creator/markdown input files/2_readme.md

 The other way is to use a new parameter, `size_px`.
 This parameter allows you to specify the size directly in pixels.
 A setting of `size_px=(300,200)` will create an Element that is 300 x 200 pixels.

 Additionally, you can also indicate pixels using the `size` parameter, **if the size exceeds the threshold for conversion.**  What does that mean?
 It means if your width is > 20 (`DEFAULT_PIXEL_TO_CHARS_CUTOFF`), then it is assumed you're talking pixels, not characters.
 However, some of the "normally large" Elements have a cutoff value of 100.
-These include, for example, the `Multline` and `Output` elements.
+These include, for example, the `Multiline` and `Output` elements.

 If you're curious about the math used to do the character to pixels conversion, it's quite crude, but functional.
 The conversion is completed with the help of this variable: